top of page

 1. Identify and Eliminate Triggers

 Start by pinpointing the allergens causing your pet's discomfort.
 Collaborate with your veterinarian to uncover specific triggers through methods like elimination diets or allergy tests.
 Once identified, removing these allergens is crucial.
 For instance, if your pet is allergic to chicken, switching to a fish-based or hypoallergenic diet may provide relief.
-A study found that 90% of pets improved when allergens were removed from their diet.
+The health of most pets will improve drastically when allergens are removed from their diet.

 2. Regular Grooming